Digital Marketing

 By comparing this figure to the cost of your product or service, you will know if your campaign is reasonable or expensive.

 As it is with CPC and CPM, CPL varies by industry.
-According to the same study by Wordstream, the average CPL is $41.40 across industries.
+According to the same study by Wordstream, the average CPL is $66.69 across industries in 2024.

-You may have to pay a higher price to generate leads in legal, finance, and insurance domains (up to $70) while pets and automotive repairs cost you less.
+You may have to pay a higher price to generate leads in industries like attorney and legal services (more than $144).
+Meanwhile, generating leads in industries like automotive repairs and food would cost less.

 Here’s a chart that helps you get an idea of industry benchmarks for CPM.